srh-gst/ML_term_paper/Paper/paper.md

     fig_caption: true
     latex_engine: pdflatex
     template: header.tex
-title: "Open training as means of reskilling and closing the college wage gap?
+title: "Training as means of reskilling and closing the college wage gap?
 Evidence from the PIAAC survey"
 author:
 - name: Sarah Gust
   affiliation: ifo Institute at the University of Munich, [gust@ifo.de](mailto:gust@ifo.de)
 - name: Ann-Christin Kreyer
   affiliation: Max Planck Institute for Innovation and Competition, [ann-christin.kreyer@ip.mpg.de](mailto:ann-christin.kreyer@ip.mpg.de)
-abstract: "This is where we put the abstract..."
+abstract: "Digitalization has changed labor demand.
+Middle-skilled workers were replaced by technology while the demand for high skilled workers and low-skilled workers has grown.
+On the other hand, digitalization has led to an increasing supply of massive open online courses.
+It is often claimed that these courses enable workers to transition to highly demanded programming jobs.
+We are more skeptikal about this.
+In this paper, we illustrate the use of Lasso regularization to identify characteristics that influence the probability of receiving training from the PIAAC dataset that contains 1,460 variables.
+We find that people in higher skilled occupation, with a higher educational level, and who require computer knowledge generally receive more training."
 date: "`r format(Sys.time(), '%B %d, %')`"
 geometry: margin=1in
 fontfamily: mathpazo